-The Journal of One-day Surgery considers all articles of relevance to day and short stay surgery.
+The Journal of One-Day Surgery considers all articles of relevance to day-surgery and short-stay surgery.
 Articles may be in the form of original research, review papers, audits, service improvement reports, case reports, case series, practice development and letters to the editor.
 Research projects must clearly state that ethics committee approval was sought where appropriate and that patients gave their consent to be included.
 Patients must not be identifiable unless their written consent has been obtained.
 If your work was conducted in the UK and you are unsure as to whether it is considered as research requiring approval from an NHS Research Ethics Committee (REC), please consult the NHS Health Research Authority decision tool at http://www.hra-decisiontools.org.uk/ethics/.

 Articles should be prepared as Microsoft Word documents with standard line spacing and normal margins.
 Submissions must be sent by email to the address below.

 Copyright transfer agreement and submission

 As of 7th November 2019, the JODS copyright transfer agreement must be downloaded from the resources section (tab) via the BADS website:

 Each named author should complete and sign a copy.
 Scanned copies/legible photos should be sent via email together with the main manuscript to the JODS editor: firstname.lastname@example.org

 Any source of funding should be declared, and authors should also disclose any possible conflict of interest that might be relevant to their article.